DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/3 Methods/bindChart(chart_integrationOptions).md

 ##### field(integrationOptions.dataFieldsDisplayMode): String
 Default Value: *"splitAxes"*.
-Accepts one of the following values.
+Accepts one of the following values:

 - *"singleAxis"* - values of all data fields are displayed on a single [value axis](/concepts/05%20UI%20Components/Chart/20%20Axes/00%20Overview.md '/Documentation/Guide/UI_Components/Chart/Axes/Overview/').
 - *"splitAxes"* - each data field gets an individual value axis.
 Applies only if **putDataFieldsInto** is *"series"*.